Want to know how to build a WordPress website?

-It’s not enough for you site to look nice – it must feel nice and be completely intuitive to use.
-That pretty header image you love isn’t doing you any good if a user can’t find the buy button on the first try.
+It‘s not enough for your own website to look nice – it must feel nice and be completely intuitive to use.
+That pretty header image you love isn‘t doing you any good if a user can‘t find the buy button on the first try.

 You also need to get the user experience right on every device your customers use.

-The number of Mobile users overtook desktop users a while ago.
-And, mobile eCommerce purchases is exploding all over the world.
+The number of mobile users overtook desktop users a while ago.
+And, mobile eCommerce purchases are exploding all over the world.
 Your site needs to cater to these users to be competitive.

-In WordPress, your user experience is created with Themes and Plugins.
-You might think using your favorite free WordPress theme will do the job, but won’t be up to the standard your users expect.
-WordPress lets you customize themes and plugins to get the feel and flow you want.
+In WordPress, your user experience is created with WordPress Themes and Plugins.
+You might think using your favorite free WordPress theme will do the job, but won‘t be up to the standard your users expect.
+WordPress lets you customize themes, color schemes, widgets, and install plugins to get the feel and flow you want.

 Remember, your users are learning how to browse websites by using other websites, yours must align with current trends in order to be usable and familiar.